FHPythonUtils/ImageEdit/README.md

 shading effects with the imageEdit library.
 Three example files: round.py, makeProjIcons.py and makePWAImages.py.
 Now includes a tracing component.
 Now you can make all of the SVGs!
 (Note capped to 180x180px to prevent hanging on test machine.
-And note that it will take 1-2 mins per trace at that resolution)
+And note that it will take 1-2 mins per trace at that resolution).
+Includes a second tracing component using js that is much faster.
+Takes a few seconds and has no cap.

 ## Comparison to similar solutions